-Next, we consider the case where the state and/or control constraints imposed on Problem \ref{prb:outputProblem} influence the trajectory of the system.
+Next, we consider the case when path constraints on the state and/or control variables are imposed on Problem \ref{prb:outputProblem} and influence the trajectory of the system.
 To generate our optimal motion primitive using Theorem \ref{thm:main}, we first need to ensure our constraints are functions of the state and control variables.
-Let $h_i\big(\mathbf{s}(t), t\big) \leq 0$ denote the $i = 1, 2, ..., c$ state or control constraints that are imposed on Problem \ref{prb:outputProblem}.
-Note that $h_i$ may not explicitly be a function of the control input.
-Under the standard approach \cite{Bryson1975AppliedControl}, we require that $h_i$ is at least $q_i-$times differentiable, where $q_i$ is the minimum number of derivatives required for any component of the control input to appear in $\frac{d^{q_i}}{dt^{q_i}} h_i$.
+Let $h_i\big(\bm{s}(t), t\big) \leq 0$ denote the $i = 1, 2, ..., c$ state or control constraints.
+Note that $h_i$ is not required to be an explicit function of the control input.
+Under the standard approach of \cite{Bryson1975AppliedControl}, we require that $h_i$ is at least $q_i-$times differentiable, where $q_i$ is the minimum number of derivatives required for any component of the control input to appear in $\frac{d^{q_i}}{dt^{q_i}} h_i$.
 To guarantee satisfaction of the original constraint $h_i$, we construct the tangency vector,